dd-post/mangadex_fetcher/README.md

 ### Usage
 ---
-The program supplies some basic help info to help get you started:
+The program supplies some basic info to help get you started:

 ``` bash
 $ mangadex_fetcher -?